Small-JS/SmallJS/Examples/Balls/Balls.md

 # Ball example application

-This project implements bouncing balls on a HTML canvas.
+This project implements colored bouncing balls on a HTML canvas.

 ## Running